paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-087-federal-lands-recreation-enhancement.md

   (D) law enforcement related to public use and recreation;

-  (E) direct operating or capital costs associated with the recreation fee program; and
+  (E) direct operating or capital costs associated with the recreation fee program;

-  (F) a fee management agreement established under [section 6805(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section6805/a&num=0&edition=prelim) or a visitor reservation service.
+  (F) a fee management agreement established under [section 6805(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section6805/a&num=0&edition=prelim) or a visitor reservation service;

+  (G) the processing of special recreation permit applications and administration of special recreation permits; and

+  (H) the improvement of the operation of the special recreation permit program under [section 6802(h) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section6802/h&num=0&edition=prelim).

 **(b) Limitation on use of fees** The Secretary may not use any recreation fees for biological monitoring on Federal recreational lands and waters under the Endangered Species Act of 1973 [[16 U.S.C.
 1531](./chapter-035-endangered-species.md#section-1531) et seq.] for listed or candidate species.